lm2283/docbook-markdown-extension/README.md

 This extension is intentionally scoped to InterSystems IRIS documentation:

-- Host must be: `docs.intersystems.com`
+- Host must be: `docs.intersystems.com`.
 - Path must include one of:
-  - `/csp/docbook/DocBook.UI.Page.cls`
+  - `/csp/docbook/DocBook.UI.Page.cls`.
-  - `/csp/docbook/Doc.View.cls`
+  - `/csp/docbook/Doc.View.cls`.
-- URL must include a `KEY=...` query parameter
+- URL must include a `KEY=...` query parameter.

 If you click the icon on an unsupported page, the viewer opens with an explanatory error.